 Fire and Ice is definitely a place that you will want to take a date or celebrate a special occasion.
-The perfectly sat tables hold egg shaped lights, fine china, and heavy cutlery.
+The perfectly sat tables hold egg-shaped lights, fine china, and heavy cutlery.
 On the night that we were there, the lights were colored blue.
 Fire and Ice is still family friendly, even with its side of romance, and their menu is full of contemporary Mediterranean eats.

-On our visit, Fire and Ice had just rolled out a new menu and my husband, Eddie, and I were fortunate enough to try their newest offering: the Tabletop Charcoal BBQ.
+On our visit, Fire and Ice had just rolled out a new menu and my husband, Eddie, and I were fortunate enough to try their latest offering: the Tabletop Charcoal BBQ.
 The BBQ preparation took about 20 minutes to marinate the meats so we ordered the Serrano Ham and Manchego Cheese Tacos for our first course.
 The taste of the tacos was good and the concept commendable; however, the sogginess of the “garlic bread” did not hit a home run with me.
 Thumbs up for using top quality cheese though.
 Next, our server brought us piping hot bread with a ramekin of roasted garlic in oil.
 We devoured it!

 Our table was cleared and prepared for the Tabletop Charcoal BBQ.
 A small charcoal grill, using odorless charcoal, was brought to our table along with tongs and plates to use for preparation.
-Then, the mother of all meat platters made its way to the table decorated with fat mushrooms.
+Then, the mother of all meat platters made its way to the table decorated with meaty mushrooms.
 The meats we selected were the Wagyu (pronounced Wag-You) Beef Flank Steak, which is the hottest meat in the world, and Kurobuta Pork Tenderloin, marinated in a savory honey-orange sauce.
-Other barbecue choices were Mulard Duck Breast and New Zealand Lamb Cutlets.
+Other barbecue choices were Duck Breast and New Zealand Lamb Cutlets.

 The Wagyu beef, marinated in black pepper, was sheer perfection.
 It melted in my mouth and though usually a dipping sauce fan, I would not have altered the velvety flavor for anything.
 This beef at Fire and Ice was the best thing that I ate in Turks and Caicos.
 Our BBQ was a spectacular experience and I am so glad that we got to try it.
 Note: The BBQ is available for a minimum of two people.

 Our night at Fire and Ice was spectacular in both the food quality and service.
-Our waitress, along with the other restaurant staff, made certain that we did not need for anything and that we were enjoying our meal all evening long.
-Other guests received the same prompt and awesome service.
-On a side note, I have never seen a restaurant manager work as hard as the one at Fire and Ice.
+Our waitress, along with the other restaurant staff, made sure that we did not need for anything and that we were enjoying our meal all evening long.
+Other guests received the same prompt and excellent service.
+On a side note, I have never seen a manager work as hard as the one at Fire and Ice.
 He hustled and filled in doing whatever was necessary.
 It was awesome to witness.

 Please check out our other Turks and Caicos posts: